Hugo Sperrle: Anschluss and annexation of Czechoslovakia

 In March 1939 Hitler decided to annex Czechoslovakia completely and risk war.
 He turned once again to the Luftwaffe to assist him achieving diplomatic results.
 The threat of aerial bombardment proved a crucial in forcing smaller nations to submit to German occupation.
 The successes confirmed Hitler's view that air power could be used politically, as a "terror weapon".
 In a series of meetings in Berlin, Hitler told Hácha that half of Prague could be destroyed in two hours, and hundreds of bombers were ready for the operation.
 Sperrle was asked by Hitler to talk about the Luftwaffe, to intimidate the Czech president.
 Hácha purportedly fainted, and when he regained consciousness, Göring screamed at him, "think of Prague!"

-The elderly President reluctantly ordered the Czechoslovakian Army not to resist.
+The elderly President reluctantly ordered the Czechoslovak Army not to resist.
 The aerial part of the German occupation of Czechoslovakia was carried out by 500–650 aircraft belonging to Sperrle's newly renamed air fleet, Luftflotte 3.
 The majority of these aircraft were concentrated in the 4 Fliegerdivision (4th Flying Division).
 The operational condition of the Luftwaffe was at 57 percent with 60 percent requiring maintenance, while depots had only enough replacement aero engines to cover 4 to 5 percent of frontline strength.
 Only 1,432 of the 2,577 aircrew available were fully trained.
 Just 27 percent of bomber crews were instrument trained.
 These problems effectively reduced fighter and bomber units to 83 and 32.5 percent of their strength.
 The Luftwaffe's saving grace was that the British, French and Czech air forces were in slightly worse condition in 1939.